-For a subsequent brewing less time is needed to steep the White Silver Tip Tea because the water will have already penetrated the tips, allowing the flavour to be released.
-It can be brewed many times without becoming bitter.
+For a subsequent brewing less time is needed to steep whole leaf tea because the water will have already penetrated the leaf, allowing the flavour to be released.
+They can be brewed many times without becoming bitter.

 Malawi Antlers can be infused over and over again.
 We have made over 10 infusions from one teaspoon.

 In China Oolong is drunk from tiny cups and each sip savoured.
-The best results are achieved by making it in small quantities with a high leaf to water ratio.
+The best results are achieved by making it in small quantities with a high leaf to water ratio and quick, 30 second infusions.
 The number of infusions depends on your own taste but oolong is often re-infused over six times revealing different subtleties of flavour each time.

 Once brewed the aroma can be savoured for a moment before the taste.

 For black tea the steeping times really differ with preference.
-If you want to drink the tea on it's own (without milk) 1-2 minutes is ideal but if you want to build the strong tannic flavours you may want to leave it longer for 3-4 minutes.
+If you want to drink the tea on it's own (without milk) 45 seconds-1 minute is ideal but if you want to build the strong tannic flavours you may want to leave it longer for 2-3 minutes.

 Milk and sugar?

-White teas are so delicate and naturally sweet that you won't need to add sugar or milk.
-With green we recommend honey over sugar.
+White and green teas are so delicate and naturally sweet that you won't need to add sugar or milk.
 With black tea anything goes.
 We only sell the best leaf teas - and they do not need anything but it's entirely a matter of taste.